williamsa005/configure-ad/README.md

 </p>

 <h1>Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.<br />
+This quick guide outlines the implementation of Active Directory within Azure Virtual Machines.<br />